British police investigating climate email hackers

-Negotiators from almost 200 countries meet from November 28 in South Africa for a U.N. climate summit, where only modest steps are expected toward a deal on cutting greenhouse gas emissions despite warnings from scientists that extreme weather will likely increase as the planet warms.
+Negotiators from almost 200 countries meet from Nov.
+28 in South Africa for a U.N. climate summit, where only modest steps are expected towards a deal on cutting greenhouse gas emissions despite warnings from scientists that extreme weather will likely increase as the planet warms.

 An anonymous group or individual called FOIA posted a file on a Russian server, here.zip,